Alex-Burgess/demo-api-aws-lambda-python/README.md

 The `return app.resolve(event, context)` line of the `lambda_handler` creates the [json response automatically](https://docs.powertools.aws.dev/lambda/python/latest/core/event_handler/api_gateway/#response-auto-serialization).

 The Event Handler also provides a way to easily [raise HTTP errors](https://docs.powertools.aws.dev/lambda/python/latest/core/event_handler/api_gateway/#raising-http-errors).
-The [app.py](/books/src/app.py) lambda function demonstrates how to return 400, 404, 500, etc error codes using the provided exceptions.
+The [app.py](/books/src/app.py) lambda function demonstrates how to return error codes using the provided exceptions.  **Note:** a 404 is returned for any unmatched route by default.

-Data validation...
-- Include pydantic in src/requirements.txt file.
+The Event Handler can be used to validate requests.
+The (/books/src/app.py) lambda function demonstrates how to validate path parameters, as well as incoming json payloads by using the Book class.  **Note** pydantic must be included in the [src/requirements.txt](/books/src/requirements.txt) file.

 ### Logging